Older adults can prevent falls and continue living safely at home by making a few modifications.

 5 quick and easy home modifications you can make on your own

-- Secure some support: Buy a shower seat, grab bar, and adjustable-height handheld shower head to make bathing easier and safer.
+- Secure some support: Buy a shower seat, grab bar, and adjustable-height handheld shower head, or install a walk-in bathtub to make bathing easier and safer.

 - Light it up: Replace burnt-out bulbs with bright, non-glare lightbulbs.